xpyjs/gantt-vue2/README.md

 ### Use table column

-We provide a slot named `XGanttColumn`. `Label` is required, and it should match data key.
+We provide a slot named `XGanttColumn`. `label` is required, and it should match data key. `label`'s value should correspond to the name of the field in 'data' (deep query support), which tells the component to render the column.

 ```html
 <x-gantt